MARCH - PREPARE, PLANT AND HARVEST

 Prune out all the fruited canes of raspberries, cutting down to the base and stake new canes for support, tie with cloth ties.

-Cut back excesssive leaves on gravevines to expose ripening fruit and cover the crop with netting to protect it from birds.
+Cut back excesssive leaves on grape vines to expose ripening fruit and cover the crop with netting to protect it from birds.

 Trim any leaves that are hanging over pumpkins and squash to enable them to ripen faster in the sun.

-Summer prune stonefruit trees (peaches, plums, apricots), removing any dead or disease wood and prune to an open shape.
+Summer prune stonefruit trees (peaches, plums, apricots), removing any dead or disease wood.
+Take the height down to allow for spring growth later, and open it up to a vase shape.

 TIME TO SOW...